Al-Kindi: Meteorology

 In a treatise entitled as Risala fi l-Illa al-Failali l-Madd wa l-Fazr (Treatise on the Efficient Cause of the Flow and Ebb), al-Kindi presents a theory on tides which "depends on the changes which take place in bodies owing to the rise and fall of temperature."
 In order to support his argument, he gave a description of a scientific experiment as follows:

 One can also observe by the senses... how in consequence of extreme cold air changes into water.
 To do this, one takes a glass bottle, fills it completely with snow, and closes its end carefully.
 Then one determines its weight by weighing.
 One places it in a container... which has previously been weighed.
 On the surface of the bottle the air changes into water, and appears upon it like the drops on large porous pitchers, so that a considerable amount of water gradually collects inside the container.
 One then weighs the bottle, the water and the container, and finds their weight greater than previously, which proves the change. [...]
 Some foolish persons are of opinion that the snow exudes through the glass.
 This is impossible.
 There is no process by which water or snow can be made to pass through glass.

 In explaining the natural cause of the wind, and the difference for its directions based on time and location, he wrote:

 When the sun is in its northern declination northerly places will heat up and it will be cold towards the south.
 Then the northern air will expand in a southerly direction because of the heat due to the contraction of the southern air.
 Therefore most of the summer winds are merits and most of the winter winds are not.

 Music theory

-Al-Kindi was the first great theoretician of music in the Arab-Islamic world.
-He is known to have written fifteen treatises on music theory, but only five have survived.
+Al-Kindi was the first theoretician of music in the Arab-Islamic world whose works have come down to us.
+He transferred the Greek tonal system to the Arabic lute.
+Although he used tone letters (i.e. the Arabic alphabet), he also transferred the Greek tonal names to Arabic.
 He added a fifth string to the 'ud.
-His works included discussions on the therapeutic value of music and what he regarded as "cosmological connections" of music.
+He is known to have written treatises on music theory.

+The known indexes list a varying number of writings attributed to him, but only four have survived and can be attributed to him with certainty: